Anushka2Rao/Final-Year-Project/README.md

 # Contents of of the Repo

 The repo consists of two main things, the first thing is a folder containing the jupyter notebook that does the dataset analysis and machine learning models, and there is also the csv file used to do this part of the project.
-The second thing is the folder that contains the mobile application.
+The second thing is the folder that contains the mobile application named Spectrum Minds.

 # Folder containg Jupyter Notebook